leezisheng/Domino-Series-Expansion-Board/Data-Conversion-Board/code/MicroPython/README.md

 ### Example Usage
 In the following example, we use the ADS1115 external ADC chip to periodically sample an analog signal, apply a moving average filter to the sampled data, and then send the filtered data to the serial port.
 At the same time, we use the MCP4725 external DAC chip to generate a sine waveform with a frequency of 10Hz, an amplitude of 1.5V, and a DC offset of 1.5V.

+Please note that the input signal frequency should be less than 30Hz, and a USB-to-TTL module is required to connect the main control board's serial port.

 ```python
 # Python env   : MicroPython v1.23.0 on Raspberry Pi Pico
 # -*- coding: utf-8 -*-